kavehtehrani/job_interview_scam/README.md

 Right off that bat this seemed a bit sus.
 No actual job description.
 I check Galaxy's career section and do not see this "fully remote portfolio manager" job.
 Alright, let's see how far deep the rabbit hole goes.

-I message back to ask for a job description, here it is.
+I messaged back to ask for a job description, here it is.

 ![job_description](./screenshots/aftab-2.png)
 ![job_description](./screenshots/aftab-3.png)

 Honestly that looks kind of legit!
-I'm sure it's lifted from elsewhere and ran through some gpt.
+I'm sure it's lifted from elsewhere and ran through some gpt, but not too shabby!

-Then he sends me a message to butter me up which is clearly copy/pasted from ChatGPT where he has fed my LinkedIn profile.
+Then he sends me a message to butter me up which is clearly copy/pasted from ChatGPT where he has fed my profile.

 ![message](./screenshots/aftab-4.png)